 As usual you need to obey DLNR rules for access to the site.
 The R-1 road is designated a public access trail under the Nā Ala Hele trail system, so a permit should not be required.
 You must not be “camping”, this is defined by the DLNR as being in possession of “camping paraphenalia”, like sleeping bags, tent, etc., during the hours of darkness.

 There is a sign in and out form at the hunter check-in station.
 The DLNR states that 4WD is required to use the R-1 road, but in reality the old homestead could be reached by any vehicle, the first part of this road is quite nice, basic gravel, the rough stuff is far higher up the mountain.

 The site has many advantages.
 It is just far enough off the Old Saddle Road as to avoid vehicle headlights.
 Not that there is much traffic on the old road, the new road has accommodated most of the across island traffic and it is miles below the site.
-At the top of the inversion level you will be just a bit above the layer of vog that blankets lower elevation sites.
-I have never been disturbed here, seeing no one each session.

 You can get some fog and dew here in the evening.
 At 5,800 feet elevation you are just at the top of the inversion cloud level, sometimes just below.
 When it is clear it is glorious here, but you can get evening fog until the cooling night allows the sea breeze to wane and the cloud level to subside.
 You can always pass the site up and head on to the VIS if the cloud tops are higher.

 As with any site on the slopes of Mauna Kea, air currents around the mountain can cause some seeing issues.
 The site should be less susceptible to cold down slope flows than the VIS area as it sits upon a ridge line, not a depression.